-The field sales mobile dashboard is all about providing a quick glance at the information salespeople need while they are in their territory meeting with customers.
-It includes their upcoming tasks, calendar, recent activities, and a quick look at communications like recent customer emails.
+The Field Sales Mobile Dashboard offers a quick glance at the information salespeople need while they are in their territory meeting with customers.
+It includes their upcoming tasks, calendar, recent activities, and a history of communications such as recent customer emails.
 This dashboard makes it easy to see what the day will look like and provides the salesperson with the information they need as they interact with prospects and customers.

-Most CRM mobile apps have a dashboard built-in as a part of the software, however, some providers like Salesforce Essentials allow you to create customized dashboards that can be viewed on both the cloud-based and mobile versions.
+Most CRM mobile apps have a dashboard built in as a part of the software.
+However, some providers, such as Salesforce Essentials, allow you to create customized dashboards that can be viewed on both the cloud-based and mobile versions.
 This gives you the ability to configure a dashboard that provides exactly the information your sales team needs while in the field.

 Who it’s for: Sales teams motivated by friendly competition

-How it helps: Allows team members and managers to view how each rep is performing compared to the others
+How it helps: Allows team members and managers to view how each rep is performing compared to one another

-The sales leaderboard is meant to give you a quick look at how your sales team is performing.
-Salespeople are competitive by nature, and this dashboard definitely ups the competition for the top performer by letting you compare the recent wins for each rep. Leaderboards can be established to measure goals like revenue, new customers, sales activities completed, or deals won.
+The Sales Leaderboard is meant to give you a brief, visual look at how your sales team is performing.
+Salespeople are competitive by nature, and this dashboard definitely fosters competition for the top performers by letting you compare the recent wins for each rep. Leaderboards can be established to measure goals such as revenue, new customers, sales activities completed, or deals won.

-Sales leaderboards also provide a quick look at how the overall team is doing at whichever metric you are measuring.
+Sales leaderboards also provide insight into how the overall team is doing at whichever metric you are measuring.
 It gives you an at-a-glance view of the total revenue being generated, the total activities completed, or the overall number of deals your team has closed.
-Salesforce Essentials allows you to view this data in several ways, from simply providing the raw total, to presenting it in bar graphs or dials, making it easy to identify your sales leaders.
+Salesforce Essentials allows you to view this data in several ways, from simply providing the raw total to presenting it in bar graphs or dials, making it easy to identify your sales leaders.

 Who it’s for: Sales reps and overall business planning

-The forecasting dashboard provides a forward-looking glance at revenue opportunities that are likely to close within a given timeframe.
-It tells you the value of the pipeline at the current time based on the value of the deals in it, compared with their likelihood of being won.
+The Sales Forecasting Dashboard provides a forward-looking glance at revenue opportunities that are likely to close within a given time frame.
+It tells you the value of the pipeline at the current time based on the value of the deals in it compared with their likelihood of being won.
 This dashboard is useful for sales organizations and businesses overall as they evaluate their performance compared to their revenue goals.

-Individual salespeople use forecasting dashboards for a similar purpose, mainly to compare their current pipeline of revenue to their overall goal.
-For individuals whose compensation is based on their revenue performance, this dashboard can provide them with a quick look at how well they are meeting their goals, and how it will likely affect their commission.
-For more information, check out our guide to sales forecasting.
+Individual salespeople can use forecasting dashboards for a similar purpose, mainly to compare their current pipeline of revenue to their overall goal.
+For sales reps whose compensation is based on their revenue performance, this dashboard can provide them with a quick look at how well they are meeting their goals and how it will affect their commission.

 Who it’s for: Salespeople

-How it helps: Provides a quick look at upcoming responsibilities and assigned tasks
+How it helps: Provides a look at upcoming responsibilities and assigned tasks

-The upcoming tasks dashboard is a helpful tool for salespeople to stay focused on the activities they are responsible for this week.
-It provides a list of activities, as well as an indication of the total number of open tasks, and a breakdown by the due date, giving the individual sales rep a picture of their week and helping them plan their daily schedule.
+The Upcoming Tasks Dashboard is a helpful tool for salespeople to stay focused on the activities they are responsible for during the week.
+It provides a list of activities as well as an indication of the total number of open tasks and a breakdown by the due date, giving the individual sales rep a picture of their week and helping them plan their daily schedule.

-Sales managers sometimes use this report to identify tasks that are past-due or that require additional attention.
-An upcoming task dashboard can be set up to provide overall tasks for a team, as well as breakdowns for each individual, and are a great tool for making sure that everyone stays focused on the sales activities needed to keep opportunities moving through the sales pipeline.
+Sales managers use this sales report to identify tasks that are past due or that require additional attention.
+An upcoming task dashboard can be set up to provide overall tasks for a team as well as breakdowns for each individual, and are a great tool for making sure that everyone stays focused on the sales activities needed to make sure nothing falls through the cracks.

 Who it’s for: Business owners and sales management

-How it helps: Gives a look at which customers are the best performing in terms of profitable revenue.
+How it helps: Identifies which customers are the best performing in terms of profitable revenue

-The top-performing customers dashboard gives business owners and sales managers a quick look at which customers and accounts have generated the most revenue or new deals over a recent time period.
-Additionally, this dashboard might contain information about your pipeline to give you a look at how your customers are performing both currently and what you expect in the near future.
+The Top Performing Customers Dashboard gives business owners and sales managers insight into which customers and accounts have generated the most revenue or new deals over a recent time period.
+Additionally, this dashboard can contain information about your pipeline to help you understand how your customers are performing both currently and what to expect in the near future.

 This dashboard is especially helpful for businesses to better understand where their revenue is coming from and identify which customers are responsible for the top performance.
 You can also use this dashboard to track how individual customer performance changes over time to identify potential problems that might have an effect on the relationship.
 This allows you to address them and take corrective action, especially when the customer is a top performer.